frypan05/Simpli/README.md

 # Innohacks
-Natural Language Processing Translation System all the commits are added to this branch.
+Natural Language Processing Translation System.

+- all the commits are added to this branch.